rileyshahar/aga/docs/tutorial.md

 ## Generating Test Cases

+You can check out `examples/inputs_for_test_cases.py` in the GitHub repo for more complete examples and comparisons.

 If we want many test cases, we probably don't want to enumerate all of them by hand.
 Aga therefore provides the [`test_cases`](reference.html#aga.test_cases) decorator, which makes it easy to collect python generators (lists, `range`,